-Customer reviews don’t just serve as helpful feedback for your brand — they can also be repurposed in your digital marketing.
+Customer reviews don’t just serve as helpful feedback for your brand — they can also be repurposed in all kinds of ways for marketing online.

-- How to use customer reviews for search engine optimization (SEO)
+- How to use customer reviews for SEO

-- Ways to use customer reviews to build brand awareness
+- Ways to use reviews to build brand awareness

 - Why negative reviews are worth addressing

-Happy customers are your best brand ambassadors.
 Their feedback doesn’t just help you adjust your sales or customer service strategy.
-It can also strengthen brand loyalty, convert more prospects, and power up your SEO efforts.
+It can also strengthen brand loyalty, convert more prospects, and power up your search engine optimization (SEO) efforts.

-Below, we highlight a few creative ways to inject customer reviews into your digital marketing strategy.
+Below, we highlight a few creative ways to inject customer reviews into your marketing strategy.

-While it may seem obvious to use customer reviews in the product or services section of your website, many people ignore their value when it comes to landing pages.
+It may seem obvious to use customer reviews in the products or services sections of your website.
+But many people ignore their value when it comes to landing pages.

-You can include reviews at the bottom of landing pages connected to your ads so the client immediately sees how happy others are with your services.
+For example, you can include reviews at the bottom of landing pages so the visitor immediately sees how happy others are with your offerings.
 This doesn’t just increase the overall value of your website, but it also gives your SEO efforts a serious push.

-Pro tip: Don’t paraphrase or significantly modify quotes that you’re directly attributing to a person or company.
-Shortening long sentences or taking out phrases like “um” or “you know” from verbial testimonials is fine.
-But you may get into hot water if you attribute a quote to someone who knows that’s not what they said.
+Pro tip: Don’t paraphrase or significantly modify quotes that you’re attributing to a person or company.
+Shortening long sentences or taking out phrases like “um” or “you know” from verbal testimonials is fine.
+But you want to avoid attributing a testimonial to someone whose quote you’ve changed, even slightly.

 2. Add reviews to marketing emails

-When you’re creating emails for your next email marketing campaign, don’t hesitate to include top customer reviews at the bottom when it makes sense.
+When creating emails for your next email marketing campaign, don’t hesitate to include top customer reviews when it makes sense.

 Sure, a lot of marketing is about showing leads the value of your company.
 But when you can use the testimonials of others to speak for you, you can foster credibility in a way that’s more “show” than “tell.”